 This metric includes the following measurable parameters, which help in determining the brand awareness and its reach.

 - Views of Blogs/videos/infographics on the website

-- Number of discussions on the social media platforms (software tools available)
+- Number of discussions on social media platforms (software tools available)

 - Number of Downloads

-These parameters can be measured before and after the release of branded content to find the increase in numbers.
+These parameters can be measured before and after the release of branded content to find an increase in numbers.

 The email addresses that are collected through multiple lead-generation activities are considered as leads.
 These leads are the direct result of customer engagement from your quality content.
 You may generate leads by offering free downloads or form submissions by customers for the website’s newsletter subscriptions.
 These leads may be tracked through your Customer Relationship Management (CRM) system or email management software.

 This metric identifies customer conversion as a direct result of your content.
 So, a click on a link to your blog post will be considered a successful engagement of the viewer, which may ultimately result in sales or subscription to your website.
-Tools such as Google Analytics may be used to track such contents which funnel online traffic to sales pages.
+Tools such as Google Analytics may be used to track such content which funnels online traffic to sales pages.

 Number of Social Shares